lowRISC/opentitan/hw/ip/otbn/doc/dv/index.md

 - Duplicate loop end address, matching top of stack Tracked as `duplicate_loop_end_cp`.

+It is possible for LOOP to trigger multiple errors in a single cycle.
+The possible errors are: underflow call stack, zero loop count, and loop at end of loop.
+It's not possible to underflow the call stack and see a zero loop count (because if we underflow the call stack, we have no loop count), so we get two pairs:

+- Underflow the call stack and loop at the end of a loop.
+- Loop with a zero loop count at the end of a loop.

 #### LOOPI

 This instruction uses the `loopi` encoding schema, with covergroup `enc_loopi_cg`.